 - Tackle damaging climate pollution while supporting the creation of good jobs and lowering energy costs for families.

-- Accelerate work to address environmental injustice and empower community-driven solutions in overburdened neighborhoods.
+- Accelerate efforts to address environmental injustice and empower community-driven solutions in overburdened neighborhoods.

 - Deliver cleaner air by reducing harmful air pollution in places where people live, work, play, and go to school.